telerik/maui-docs/controls/chart/series/pie/donut-series.md

 title: Donut Series
 page_title: .NET MAUI Chart Documentation - Donut Series
 slug: chart-series-donut-series
-description: Learn more about the Donut series in Telerik UI for .NET MAUI Chart control.
+description: Learn more about the Donut series in the Telerik UI for .NET MAUI Chart control.
 position: 1
 ---